 When a child is having a meltdown, the logical part of their brain (the prefrontal cortex) isn't working.
 During a meltdown, the fight-or-flight instinct takes over, the brain is flooded with adrenaline and cortisol, so they cannot access the part of their brain that thinks logically.
 It may be tempting to try to reason with the child but often that will make them angrier.
 When the brain is engaged in fight-or-flight, there is a perceived threat.
 During that time, reasoning attempts are ineffective.
-Often showing empathy will also make things worse.
+In some cases showing empathy will also make things worse for some children.
 Focus on reassuring the child that they are safe, by staying calm and meeting basic needs.
-Once the child has actually calmed down, they may respond to this kind of reasoning, but midmeltdown it won't help.
+Once the child has actually calmed down, they may respond to this kind of reasoning, but mid-meltdown it won't help.